Burglary

 Wilmington Burglary Defense Attorney

-Call a Board Certified Criminal Defense Specialist: (910) 595-1377
+Contact Our Board Certified Criminal Defense Team: (910) 595-1377

 Burglary charges in North Carolina hinge on a traditional legal definition for burglary: breaking and entering into a dwelling at night to commit theft or a felony.
 In this case, breaking and entering is the use of force to enter a building without permission.
 “Using force” includes opening an unlocked door or window.
 Because the definition centers on breaking into “dwellings”—where anyone sleeps or lives—these crimes are also called home invasions.